RMX1925/medium-parser-website/README.md

 ## Configuration

 The configuration of the Medium Parser can be modified in the app settings.
 You can adjust settings such as the output directory, logging level, and more.

-## Contributing

-We welcome contributions to improve the Medium Parser.
-If you have suggestions, bug reports, or want to contribute code, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/YourFeature`
-3. Commit your changes: `git commit -m 'Add your feature'`
-4. Push to the branch: `git push origin feature/YourFeature`
-5. Open a pull request.

 ## License